lxi-tools/liblxi-python/README.md

 Initial attempt at python bindings for liblxi.

+NOT tested yet, likely buggy or doesn't work at all - use at your own risk!

 ## liblxi is a submodule of this git repo

 after checkout of python-liblxi you need: